catalystcalifornia/RaceCounts/README.md

 <details>
 <summary>Code Explanation</summary>

 Join issue area dataframes together into one final dataframe.
 This process is time-consuming because of the amount of data pulled in from the database and the amount of reformatting done.
 So once you have this large dataframe, it's a good idea to work with a copy of it.
-That way, you will not have to reimport and clean the data again if you need to change the code that comes after these steps.
+That way, you will not have to re-import and clean the data again if you need to change the code that comes after these steps.
 As mentioned above, we plan to make a file with complete clean indicator data, where possible, available here soon.

 ```